 All supervised work experience must be supervised by a psychologist licensed in the state in which experience is obtained.
 For every 40 hours of service work completed by the applicant, the supervisor must provide at least three hours of supervision or consultation directly or on a face-to-face basis.2 The supervisor’s area of practice should align with the practice areas that the candidate for licensure intends to pursue once licensure is obtained.

-The supervised work experience must conclude at least eight weeks before the examinations required for licensure are taken.2
+The supervised work experience must conclude at least eight we before the examinations required for licensure are taken.2

 4. Submit the Psychologist License Application.

 After completing the required education and work experience, prospective Connecticut psychologists are eligible to submit the application for licensure.
-Note that Connecticut’s psychologist application form, the Psychologist License Application, must be notarized.
+Note that Connecticut’s psychologist application form can be completed online.
 For licensure consideration candidates must also submit: